Detecting handedness of spatially oriented molecules by Coulomb explosion imaging: Abstract

 \section{Abstract}

-We present a novel method for detecting chirality in the gas phase: Chiral molecules are spatially aligned in three-dimensions by a moderately strong elliptically-polarized laser field.
-The momentum distributions of the charged fragments, produced by laser-induced Coulomb explosion, are recorded.
-They show distinct three-dimensional orientation of the enantiomers, when the laser polarization ellipse is rotated by a non-right angle with respect to the norm vector of the detector plane.
-The resulting image asymmetry is directly connected to the enantiomeric excess and to the absolute handedness of the underlying molecular sample.
-We demonstrated our scheme computationally for camphor (C$_{10}$H$_{16}$O), with its methyl-groups as marker fragments, using robust quantum-mechanical simulations geared toward experimentally feasible conditions.
-The combination of three-dimensional alignment with one-dimensional orientation, induced by an additional dc field, increases the asymmetry and sensitivity of the method.
-Our method is simple and robust.
-Its high sensitivity is comparable to other modern chiroptical approaches and can be readily optimized for any chiral molecule with an anisotropic polarizability tensor by adjusting the laser field configuration.
+We present a new technique for detecting chirality in the gas phase: Chiral molecules are spatially aligned in three-dimensions by a moderately strong elliptically-polarized laser field.
+The momentum distributions of the charged fragments, produced by laser-induced Coulomb explosion, show distinct three-dimensional orientation of the enantiomers when the laser polarization ellipse is rotated by a non-right angle with respect to the norm vector of the detector plane.
+The resulting velocity-map-image asymmetry is directly connected to the enantiomeric excess and to the absolute handedness of molecules.
+We demonstrated our scheme computationally for camphor (C$_{10}$H$_{16}$O), with its methyl-groups as marker fragments, using quantum-mechanical simulations geared toward experimentally feasible conditions.
+Computed sensitivity to enantiomeric excess is comparable to other modern chiroptical approaches.
+The present method can be readily optimized for any chiral molecule with an anisotropic polarizability tensor by adjusting the polarization state and intensity profile of the laser field.